lanhzwind/svSolver-on-Clusters/README.md

 # General Instructions
 Here are general instrcutions about how to compile SimVascular flowsolver (svSolver) on linux clusters.
+Some examples for some linux clusters we are using now are shown in separate files.
+They show how to compile and run svSolver on those clusters.

 (1) Download the latest SimVascular code from github.com/SimVascular/SimVascular.